mikependon/RepoDB.NET/pages/interfaces/icache.md

 # ICache

 This interface is used to mark a class to be a cache object.
-It gives you the full control on the implementations of your own cacher object (i.e.: File Caching, SqLite Caching, XML Caching, Memory Caching, etc).
+It gives you the full control on the implementations of your own cache object (i.e.: File Caching, SqLite Caching, XML Caching, Memory Caching, etc).

 #### Methods